yabellini/SitioAcademico/content/en/post/ACreazyYearInReview.md

 * I am no longer part of the [R-Ladies Community Slack](https://rladies-community-slack.herokuapp.com/) management team.
 I also asked to stop being R-Ladies' email master.
 I want to focus on organizing the immense amount of educational material that the community generates because I want more people will find it and take advantage of it.
 We will see, maybe by 2021.

-* They invite me to be part of the team that organizes [useR!
-2021](https://user2021.r-project.org/) and I say yes.
+* I was invited to be part of the team that organizes [useR!
+2021](https://user2021.r-project.org/).
+I say yes.

 ## September

 * I started to share [all my courses freely and openly](https://yabellini.netlify.app/es/courses/).
 I received beautiful and grateful comments and several improvements to my material.

-* I started teaching again at the graduate level.
+* I started teaching again at graduate level.
 I use everything I learned from Teaching Teach Together and everything we teach in MetaDocencia.

 * [RStudioConf::global 2021](https://rstudio.com/conference/) accepted my talk on interactive tutorials.
 Once again, I get there thanks to the help and encouragement of the Latin American R Community.